MarsDex-2045/MarsDex-Client/README.md

 ## Development environment
 While this application has been made for standard desktop environments (16:9) in mind, the website should be flexible enough to also been used on mobile devices like phones and tablets.

+## Account Credentials
+In the application, you can choose between creating an account & logging in with an account.
+We suggest that you use an existing account so that you have a view of a populated account.
+The credentials are as follows:

+- **Email:** mamico@mars.com
+- **Password:** B1g1r0n
 ## File Structure
 ```
 ├── src